 For intelligent appliances in smart homes, we have developed the Akulon® SafeConnect and EcoPaXX® PA410 grades.
 These surpass the EN 60335-1 international standard for safety of household and similar appliances, to ensure that electronics that can be operated without direct human supervision will not pose an increased risk of electrical failure with potentially serious consequences.
 Our materials achieve the highest UL 94 flammability rating of V-0 at a thickness of only 0.4mm.
 This ensures the products can pass the IEC 60695-11-10 Glow Wire Test (GWT) without igniting at 850°C, and retain a high comparative tracking index (CTI) of 400V.
 We even offer a halogen-free flame retardant compound with a CTI of 600V.

 In addition to continuously developing new grades to meet the latest challenges of both the automotive and electronics industries, we have timely expanded the capacity of our high-performance plastics.
 This expansion was necessary due to our solid growth in automotive and electronics materials.
 We are currently expanding the capacity of our specialty polymers plants in Emmen and Geleen, The Netherlands, leading to significant capacity increases for our Stanyl®, ForTii® and EcoPaXX® product streams.
-We are furthermore increasing capacity of Arnitel® this year as well.
+We are furthermore increasing capacity of Arnitel®.